Trade Mission to Canada - 30th May to 2nd June 2017

 - Fintech advisory panel (1st June) hosted over one full day in Toronto with representation from Canada’s leading Financial Institutions and technology partners.

-- Ireland Canada Women in Business Forum (1st June) - Attended by Minster Mitchell O’Connor and with an objective to internationalise the women in business agenda for Ireland and bring value to companies by establishing a powerful network of colleagues in Canada and Ireland.
+- Ireland Canada Female Business Leaders Forum (1st June) - Attended by Minister of State for Office of Public Works and Flood Relief, Seán Canney T.D. and with an objective to internationalise the women in business agenda for Ireland and bring value to companies by establishing a powerful network of colleagues in Canada and Ireland.

-- Ireland Canada Business Breakfast, Ottawa (2nd June) – Attended by Minister for Jobs, Enterprise and Innovation and co-hosted with Ireland Canada Chamber of Commerce Ottawa at the Ambassador’s Residence (opens ICBA/ICCCOTT business summit).
+- Ireland Canada Business Breakfast, Ottawa (2nd June) – Attended by Minister of State for Office of Public Works and Flood Relief, Seán Canney T.D. and co-hosted with Ireland Canada Chamber of Commerce Ottawa at the Ambassador’s Residence (opens ICBA/ICCCOTT business summit).